codemonauts/docker-craft-cms-dev-env/README.md

 If you wan't to access the filesystem inside the container to e.g. take a look at a logfile or modify some files you can run `craft shell` to spawn a bash.

-### External Tunnel

-Sometimes you need to access the CRAFT installation from the outside to e.g. receive a webhook from a third-party.
-To make this easy we included [ngrok](https://ngrok.com) inside the container.
-After running `craft tunnel` you will see the ngrok interface which will present you publicly reachable `https:<randomhash>.ngrok.io` domain which will point to the nginx inside the container.